Thai Non-Immigrant B Visa Form Guidelines

 The Thai Visa application form isn’t complicated, but it needs to be completed accurately; otherwise, your visa application can be refused.

-The specific application form can change depending on the Thai embassy/consulate, as they like to add the name of the institution on it.
+The specific application form can change depending on the Thai embassy/consulate, as they like to add the institution's name to it.

 The visa form requires you to submit your personal information and details about your visit.
-The paper should be completed in English, and there are six sections.
+It should be completed in English and has six sections.
 I will give you a full rundown on how to complete each unit and provide images as examples.

 Thai Non-Immigrant B Visa Form-Section One

-On the top right of the application form, you must attach two photographs taken within the last six months.
+You must attach two photographs taken within the last six months on the top right of the application form.
 In section 1, tick the type of visa you are applying for - in most cases, for people reading this guide, it will be “Non-Immigrant.”

 Thai Non-Immigrant B Visa Form-Section Two